AlexsLemonade/refinebio-processor-documentation/geo.md

 ### `test_good_detection`

-Tests that the detector properly handles a mislabled Sample.
+Tests that the detector properly handles a mislabeled Sample.

 test steps:
 - creates test ProcessorJob
 - creates test OriginalFile and associates it to the test job
-    - the OriginalFile is `GSE54661_non_normalized.txt` which is mislabled as `illuminaHumanv4` on GEO
+    - the OriginalFile is `GSE54661_non_normalized.txt` which is mislabeled as `illuminaHumanv4` on GEO
 - creates test Organism
 - creates test Samples
 - associates the test Samples to the test OriginalFile